mtdev2/install/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: New issue for Reproducible Bug
-about: "If you're sure it's reproducible and not just your machine: submit an issue so we can investigate."
+about: 'If you''re sure it''s reproducible and not just your machine: submit an issue so we can investigate.'
+title: ''
+labels: ''
+assignees: ''

 ---